Peter Kresánek

 Peter Kresánek (born 1 January 1951 in Bratislava, Czechoslovakia) is a Slovak politician, former member of the Slovak parliament from 1998 to 2002 and former Mayor of Bratislava from 1990 to 1998.

 Early career

-He attended SVŠ Vazovova in Bratislava (1966–1969) and the Faculty of Philosophy of the Comenius University in Bratislava (1969–1974).
+He attended SVŠ Vazovova in Bratislava (1966–1969) and the Faculty of Arts of the Comenius University in Bratislava (1969–1974).
 His desk was History of art and architecture.
 He is fluent in English, German and Russian.

 Political career

 On 16 January 2000 Peter Kresánek was one of the co-founders of Slovak Democratic Christian Movement (Slovak: Slovenská demokratická a kresťanská únia (SDKÚ)).
 Before, he was a member of Christian Democratic Movement (Slovak: Kresťanskodemokratické hnutie (KDH)).

 Case little trains (Kauza vlaciky)

 The case involved the buying of 35 leightweigt motor trains with ties to the Minister of Transport Jozef Macejka (SDKU) and the Prime Minister of Slovakia Mikuláš Dzurinda (SDKU).
 There was a police investigation but no one was charged.
 At a political level, Prime Minister Dzurinda recalled Jozef Macejka from his post of Minister.

 A letter written by Peter Kresánek to the Prime Minister of Slovakia at that time Mikuláš Dzurinda leaked to the public.
 It contained the legendary line: "Gabo (note: a very familiar form of Gabriel (Palacka) who was the treasurer of Slovak Democratic and Christian Union – Democratic Party) takes the thing alternatively according to the fact that the background is the same for the party."
 Peter Kresánek was later expelled from his political party SDKU.